 Joint and soft tissue injections may help alleviate some forms of back pain.
-Injections offered at Central Nevada Regional Care include epidural injections and sacroiliac joint injections.
+Injections offered at Las Vegas Primary Care include epidural injections and sacroiliac joint injections.

 Pain management therapy, such as hot and cold therapy, massage, acupuncture, cognitive behavior therapy, deep breathing, progressive muscle relaxation, opioids, antidepressants, yoga, tai chi, meditation, nonsteroidal anti-inflammatory medication, and beta-blockers can also help patients manage back pain.

 Back pain may negatively interfere with daily life and impair a patient’s ability to perform job duties.
 In these cases, occupational medicine could help the patient find a way to adjust to the demands of the workplace.